Heal the World: Composition

+The lyrics includes a reference to Isaiah 2:4: "See the nations turn their swords into plowshares."

 Reception

 Critical reception

 Chris Lacy from Albumism described the song as "a beautifully understated anthem whose lyrics call for universal improvement."
 AllMusic editor Stephen Thomas Erlewine called it "middle-class soft."
 Larry Flick from Billboard viewed "Heal the World" as a "oh-so-sweet call for peace and love".
-He added, "Although tune sounds a bit like "We Are the World", the sincerity in his vocal cuts through a somewhat overblown arrangement and choir climax."
-Randy Clark from Cash Box said that it's "musically about as close a jab at his previous "We Are The World" as he could pull off without Quincy Jones and the superstar backing."
+He added, "Although tune sounds a bit like 'We Are the World', the sincerity in his vocal cuts through a somewhat overblown arrangement and choir climax."
+Randy Clark from Cash Box said that it's "musically about as close a jab at his previous 'Cry', 'Man in the Mirror' and 'We Are the World' as he could pull off without Quincy Jones and the superstar backing."
 He added that "the sing-along ballad features mostly Michael's vocals, bringing in a choir at the end for the full effect.
 The universal message is also the theme of his current world tour."

-After Jackson's death, the Daily Vault's Michael R. Smith wrote, "Certainly, message songs like "Heal the World" and "Gone Too Soon" have a striking and sad resonance now that Jackson is no longer with us, so in that way his legacy is preserved and his music does live on."
+After Jackson's death, the Daily Vault's Michael R. Smith wrote, "Certainly, message songs like 'Heal the World' and 'Gone Too Soon' have a striking and sad resonance now that Jackson is no longer with us, so in that way his legacy is preserved and his music does live on."
 David Browne of Entertainment Weekly praised the song, "And when his voice isn't competing with drum machines, it has rarely sounded stronger-achingly pure".
 Rolling Stone's Alan Light was not satisfied, calling it "a Hallmark-card knockoff of 'We Are the World'."
+A more scathing criticism came from Bill Wyman of Vulture, who ranked the song the worst of Michael Jackson's entire output, criticising its "overweening vocalizings" and "unrelenting, almost sociopathic key changes".

 Commercial reception

 The song reached number two in the UK Singles Chart in December 1992, kept off the number one position by Whitney Houston's "I Will Always Love You".
-It peaked number 27 on the Billboard Hot 100.
+It peaked number 27 on the US Billboard Hot 100.

 Music video

 The accompanying music video for the song was directed by Joe Pytka and features children living in countries suffering from unrest, especially Burundi.
+It is also one of only a handful that does not feature Jackson.
 The version of the video included on Dangerous: The Short Films and Michael Jackson's Vision contains an introductory video that features a speech from Jackson taken from the special "spoken word" version of the track.
 This version was not included on Video Greatest Hits – HIStory featuring the music video.
 Jackson performed the song in the Super Bowl XXVII halftime show with a 35,000 person flash card performance.